-- Pacific Endometriosis and Pelvic Surgery – They have easy to understand articles on endo in the Education section.
+- Pacific Endometriosis and Pelvic Surgery – Easy to understand articles on endo in the Education section.

 - iCareBetter – This platform helps connect patients to endometriosis surgeons via a rigorous peer to peer double-blind vetting process for their surgical and excision skills.
 “With iCareBetter, patients can ensure their voices are represented in the doctor search process.
 And they will be able to choose their surgeon based on specific case skills and needs, such as thoracic endometriosis, bowel or bladder involvement, diaphragmatic endometriosis, superficial to deep disease, endometriosis-related infertility and more.”
 Their list of international surgeons is growing as they vet more surgeons!

 - Endometriosis Summit – “Uniting Patients, Practitioners, & Doctors to Move Endometriosis Forward.”
-They have some great videos in their Video Library.
+On their YouTube page, they have many educational videos with excision surgeons!

-- ExtraPelvic Not Rare – While many doctors state that endo is rarely found outside of the pelvis (here pelvis actually means the female reproductive organs), such as on the intestines, bladder, lungs, diaphragm, and other locations, it is actually not as rare as we have been lead to believe.
+- ExtraPelvic Not Rare – While many doctors state that endo is rarely found outside of the reproductive organs, endo on the intestines, bladder, lungs, diaphragm, and other locations is actually not as rare as we have been lead to believe.
 This website has educational videos on extrapelvic endo, info on the disease by body system, and more.